Hancheng-Bi/Inference-of-infection-fatality-rate-using-serosurvey/README.md

 This code is for inferring the infection fatality rate(IFR) of COVID-19 in Chile, based on sero-survey data in the greater Sandiago area.
 It also includs a code for plotting the inferred IFR against the social economic status (SES) to check the correlation.
 This project is based on the artical:
+This code is written by Zhongren Chen and Hancheng Bi, these authors contributed equally.

 #####
 @article{mena2021socioeconomic,